-LCHS will still be providing families with opportunities to be involved in their child's learning, as well as ways to grow as a leader and advocate for their family.
-The following opportunities for engagement will be offered at various times throughout the program year in a virtual format.
+LCHS will be providing families with opportunities to be involved in their child's learning, as well as ways to grow as a leader and advocate for their family.
+The following opportunities for engagement will be offered at various times throughout the program year.